 “Thank you,” she said.

-“Anytime,” he said back.
+“Any time,” he said back.

 Owen turned and walked down the gravel path and beyond into the dark of the evening, heading west beside the road towards the lake and his home.
 For a moment, Adi watched him go, allowing herself a moment to get her bearings.
 Although a bit overly dramatic at the best of times, Owen was growing to be more than a friend.
 The more that her family and friends disappeared from her life, the more he remained.
-Part of her was telling to truth; there were many boxes of her grandfather’s belongings to organize and send back to the sanareum.
+Part of her was telling the truth; there were many boxes of her grandfather’s belongings to organize and send back to the sanareum.
 But there was no real deadline.